jayeshv/flask-friends/README.md

 Flask-Friends
 =============

-A flask extension for creating and managing friends
+A flask extension for creating and managing friend relations

-Supports follow users and friendship creation
+Supports follow users and friendship creation on request

-uses sqlalchemy for persistence
+Uses sqlalchemy for persistence

 Depends on
 ==========